LIYUESEN/druggpt/README.md

 ## 💥 NEWS
 **2024/01/18** This project is now under experimental evaluation to confirm its actual value in drug research.
 Please continue to follow us!
+**2024/03/31** I've decided to create a branch named druggpt_v1.0 for the current version since it is a stable release.
+Subsequently, I will continue to update the code.
+**2024/03/31** After careful consideration, I plan to create new repositories named druggpt_toolbox and druggpt_train to store post-processing tool scripts and training scripts, respectively.
+This repository should focus primarily on the generation of drug candidate molecules.

 ## 🚩 Introduction
 DrugGPT presents a ligand design strategy based on the autoregressive model, GPT, focusing on chemical space exploration and the discovery of ligands for specific proteins.
 Deep learning language models have shown significant potential in various domains including protein design and